Transforming Landscapes

 An evaluation of the impact of the work of The Froglife Trust on the lives of disadvantaged young people

-Froglife have been awarded funding from the Esmee Fairbairn Foundation to work with the Open University on evaluating our Peterborough & Fenland Green Pathways Scheme.
-The research will set up a control group and a group of young people that will take part in the scheme and will over a three month period evaluate the impact on those taking part compared to the control group.
-The Open Univeristy team will produce an open access published paper and will fund an ‘easy to read’ version.
-They will also set-up an evaluation database and train Froglife staff in how to analyse the evaluation.
+Froglife were awarded funding from the Esmee Fairbairn Foundation to work with the Open University on evaluating our Peterborough & Fenland Green Pathways Scheme.
+The research set up a control group and a group of young people that took part in the scheme and over a three month period, evaluated the impact on those taking part compared to the control group.
+The Open University team is in the process of publishing an open access paper and will fund an ‘easy to read’ version.
+They also set-up an evaluation database and trained Froglife staff in how to analyse the data.

 For information on our education projects, click here.